jahsharshad/Responder/README.md

 									<header class="major">
 										<h2>Helping the Community</h2>
 									</header>
 									<p>Responder is a free service that helps seniors get medical attention as soon as possible.
 With the help of google maps API, Plotly, and other amazing software, we bring to you Responder.
-Our grandparents and other seniors are the most vulnerable, especially after the pandemic.
-Keeping them safe is our first priority.
-Thanks, for helping us keep everyone safe! </p>
+Our grandparents and other seniors are the most vulnerable, especially after the pandemic, and keeping them safe is our first priority.
+Thank you for helping us keep everyone healthy! </p>
 									<ul class="actions">
 										<li><a href="about.html" class="button next">Learn more about our team</a></li>
 									</ul>